 For the available OpenStack documentation, see docs.openstack.org.

-The following books explain how to install an OpenStack cloud and its associated components:
+The following guides explain how to install a Proof-of-Concept OpenStack cloud and its associated components:

 The following books explain how to configure and run an OpenStack cloud:

-The following books explain how to use the OpenStack Dashboard and command-line clients:
+The following book explains how to use the command-line clients:

 The following documentation provides reference and guidance information for the OpenStack APIs:

-The following guide provides how to contribute to OpenStack documentation:
+The following guide provides information on how to contribute to OpenStack documentation:

 The OpenStack wiki contains a broad range of topics but some of the information can be difficult to find or is a few pages deep.
 Fortunately, the wiki search feature enables you to search by title or content.
 If you search for specific information, such as about networking or OpenStack Compute, you can find a large amount of relevant material.
 More is being added all the time, so be sure to check back often.
 You can find the search box in the upper-right corner of any OpenStack wiki page.